zjuzhq/learngit/readme.txt

-git is aversion control system. git is free software.
+git is a distributed version control system. git is free software.